 Johnny Appleseed.
 The Simple Man that Became Legendary.

-In elementary school, American children learn about a historical figure named Johnny Appleseed.
-Picture this; a happy fellow, walking barefoot through the new frontier (okay, Ohio), wearing a tin pan hat, while carrying a bible in one hand, and a bag of appleseeds in the other.
+American children learn about a historical figure named Johnny Appleseed in elementary school.
+Picture this; a happy fellow, walking barefoot through the new frontier (okay, Ohio), wearing a tin pan hat while carrying a bible in one hand and a bag of apple seeds in the other.
 All stories lead to the same conclusion; Johnny Appleseed gave America apples.
 Big.
 Red.
 Juicy.
 Apples.
-What is not to believe, this story is as American as apple pie.
+What is not to believe?
+This story is as American as apple pie.
 Or is it?
 At some point, Johnny Appleseed went from man to folklore hero.
-I am not saying that we were lied to as children, but I am thinking there might have been a slight interpretation of this historical character to make him more enjoyable for a child.
-The Disney’s 1948 cartoon classic may also have helped with moving the man from a historical figure to one of legend.
-Though Johnny was many of those characteristics, he was an incredibly eccentric, nomadic, not a very good businessperson but did have a kind heart and was lovable.
-Oh, and the apples trees he was planting, they were not for eating.
+I am not saying that we were lied to as children, but I think there might have been a slight interpretation of this historical character to make him more enjoyable for a child.
+Disney’s 1948 cartoon classic may also have helped move the man from a historical figure to one of legend.
+Though Johnny was many of those characteristics, he was an incredibly eccentric, nomadic, not a very good business person but did have a kind heart and was lovable.
+Oh, and the apple trees he was planting were not for eating.

-John Chapman was born in late September 1774 in Leominster, Massachusetts to Elizabeth and Nathanial Chapman.
+John Chapman was born in late September 1774 in Leominster, Massachusetts, to Elizabeth and Nathaniel Chapman.
 Unfortunately, Elizabeth died during childbirth when John was just two.
 His father left the farm, became a Minute Man in the American Revolutionary War, and served at the famed Battle of Bunker Hill in Charlestown, Massachusetts.
-After his father returned home, in 1780, Nathanial married his second wife Lucy and had 10 additional children in the western Massachusetts town of Long Meadow.
+After his father returned home in 1780, Nathaniel married his second wife, Lucy, and had ten additional children in the western Massachusetts town of Longmeadow.
 Large families were commonplace at the time.
-This large family was said to have lived in a 400 square foot home.
+This large family was said to have lived in a 400-square-foot home.

-In 1792, 18-year-old John and his 11-year-old brother Nathanial left Long Meadow (and that really small house) to explore the new frontier.
+In 1792, 18-year-old John and his 11-year-old brother Nathaniel left Long Meadow (and that tiny house) to explore the new frontier.
 The brothers walked through Pennsylvania doing odd jobs, moving from one town to the next.
 The goal was to get to Central and Western Pennsylvania, perhaps beyond.
-The brothers had heard about the American Frontier Law that would grant land to anyone who laid claim to it by developing a permanent homestead, including creating an orchard of 50 apple trees and 20 peach trees.
-Along the way, John had honed his skill for growing plants, especially apple trees, however the years had not been easy on John.
-Nathaniel went back to live with the family and when John was around the age of 21 he was kicked in the head by a horse, and the injury resulted in having a part of his skull removed.
+The brothers had heard about the American Frontier Law granting land to anyone who claimed it by developing a permanent homestead, including creating an orchard of 50 apple trees and 20 peach trees.
+Along the way, John honed his skill for growing plants, especially apple trees.
+However, the years had not been easy on John.
+Nathaniel went back to live with the family, and when John was around the age of 21, he was kicked in the head by a horse, and the injury resulted in having a part of his skull removed.
 This traumatic brain injury could account for the eccentricity John would display.
 In 1798 in Warren, Pennsylvania, on the banks of the Allegheny River, a trading post journal has evidence that John purchased supplies for planting trees.
-It was there that that John received or purchased his first lot of land.
-John would continue to demonstrate a skill for planting trees, but unfortunately, he was not business minded ; specifically failing to pay bills or taxes.
+It was there that John received or purchased his first lot of land.
+John would continue to demonstrate a skill for planting trees, but unfortunately, he was not business-minded, explicitly failing to pay bills or taxes.
 This often resulted in the loss of his orchards.

 John was also a devout follower of Emanuel Swedenborg, a Swedish scientist and theologian with unusual interpretations of Christian beliefs.
 The Church of Swedenborg (Also known as The New Church or New Jerusalem) was established in 1787.
-It is unclear when John became a member, but based on stories about him it appears that he was an early follower.
-The Church had expectations of the followers to practice humility, resist harming God’s creations (which included animals, insects and vegetation), and there might have been a reference to living a life of abstinence as you will be rewarded in the afterlife with your perfect mate.
-A story I came across stated that John had a relationship with two spirits – but that is a little too weird to dig into so I am going to move on.
-Because of many of the Church laws, John became a vocal animal rights activist, and vegetarian.
-Tales of John’s love for animals are numerous, from the wolf that became his pet after he healed the animals injured leg, to the horse he bought after he heard that it was going to be put down prematurely.
+It is unclear when John became a member, but based on stories about him, it appears that he was an early follower.
+The Church had expectations of the followers to practice humility and resist harming God’s creations (which included animals, insects, and vegetation).
+There might have been a reference to living a life of abstinence as you will be rewarded with your perfect mate in the afterlife.
+A story I came across stated that John had a relationship with two spirits – but that is a little too weird to dig into, so I will move on.
+Because of many of the Church laws, John became a vocal animal rights activist and vegetarian.
+Tales of John’s love for animals are numerous, from the wolf that became his pet after he healed the animal's injured leg to the horse he bought after he heard that it would be put down prematurely.
 The values of the Church may also have played a role in his appearance, including no shoes and threadbare clothes.
 Lastly, let me address the tin pot hat that he allegedly wore.
-From all accounts, the “tin pot on the head” was not a true representation of John, and was added to his legend after death.
+From all accounts, the “tin pot on the head” was not an accurate representation of John and was added to his legend after his death.

-In John’s later years, he acquired land in Fort Wayne, Indiana planting apple trees, of course.
+In John’s later years, he acquired land in Fort Wayne, Indiana, planting apple trees.
 He planted an apple nursery that produced thousands of apple trees.
-He would sell or trade the trees, or in some cases, he would just replant the trees some place else.
+He would sell or trade the trees, or in some cases, he would replant the trees someplace else.

-John died early in March of 1845 in Fort Wayne of “winter plague” when he was 70 years old.
-Considering the life expectancy of the times was closer to 40 years, John lived a full life devoted to his church, beliefs and apple trees.
-He died unmarried, and remained celibate for his entire life.
-At the time of death, he had an estate of over 1,200 acres (490 ha) filled with apple trees, however due to debt remaining the orchard was sold off instead of being provided to his sister.
-The local paper, The Goshen Democrat published a death notice, "In Fort Wayne, on Tuesday, 18th, 1845, John Chapman, commonly known by the name of Johnny Appleseed, about 70 years of age.
-Many of our citizens will remember this eccentric individual, as he sauntered through town eating his dry rusk and cold meat, and freely conversing on the mysteries of his religious faith.
-He was a devoted follower of Emanuel Swedenborg, and notwithstanding his apparent poverty, was reputed to be in good circumstances.“ Though he was called Johnny Appleseed before death, it was after death that John Chapman, the man, became the legend.
+John died early in March 1845 in Fort Wayne of the “winter plague” when he was 70.
+Considering the life expectancy of the times was closer to 40 years, John lived a full life devoted to his church, beliefs, and apple trees.
+He died unmarried and remained celibate for his entire life.
+At the time of death, he had an estate of over 1,200 acres (490 ha) filled with apple trees; however, due to debt remaining, the orchard was sold off instead of being provided to his sister.
+The local paper, The Goshen Democrat, published a death notice, "In Fort Wayne, on Tuesday, 18th, 1845, John Chapman, commonly known by the name of Johnny Appleseed, about 70 years of age.
+Many of our citizens will remember this eccentric individual as he strolled through town, eating his dry rusk and cold meat and freely conversing on the mysteries of his religious faith.
+He was a devoted follower of Emanuel Swedenborg and, notwithstanding his apparent poverty, was reputed to be in good circumstances.“ Though he was called Johnny Appleseed before his death, it was after his death that John Chapman, the man, became a legend.

 Now you wonder, what happened to all those trees?
 The news is grim.
-The apple harvest from all those trees made hard cider, vinegar and an apple liquor called Applejack.
+The apple harvest from all those trees made hard cider, vinegar, and an apple liquor called Applejack.
 When the US outlawed alcohol due to prohibition in the 1920s, the trees were chopped down.
 The only known surviving tree planted by John is on the farm of Richard and Phyllis Algeo of Nova, Ohio.
-The tree does continue to bare fruit; but it is now grafted to create new apple trees.
+The tree does continue to bear fruit, but it is now grafted to create new apple trees.